-“Can I receive Combat-Related Special Compensation (CRSC) and Concurrent Retirement Disability Pay (CRDP)?”
+“Can I receive CRSC and CRDP (Combat-Related Special Compensation and Concurrent Retirement Disability Pay) at the same time?”
 It is relatively simple to understand once you understand the difference between the two and what the requirements are to obtain this compensation.

 In this blog, you will understand what Disability Retirement Pay is?
 How do I get Combat-Related Special Compensation?
 And how and when do I receive the concurrent compensation?

 According to RC Retirement, there are some simple things to understand when going through this process.
 Active Duty service members can medically retire due to a disability and receive compensation for it.

 When you are Active Duty and become unable to perform your duties due to a disability, you can apply to retire based upon the severity of these disabilities.
 Your Branch of Service can have your conditions evaluated by the Physical Evaluation Board to determine “how” disabled you are.
 This is similar to how the VA estimates a Veteran to grant Disability Compensation.
 However, the rating is given by the Branch of Service and NOT the Department of Veterans Affairs.

 There are two (2) retirement disability statuses; Permanent and Temporary.

 Your Branch of Service’s Physical Evaluation Board (PEB) will determine which one you qualify for and what your combined rating will be.
 30% or higher will put you on the PDRL, 30% or lower will return you to active duty after 3 years.